dotink/inKWell-2.0/external/docs/getting_started/responses.md

 ## Setting Headers {#setting_headers}

-It is possible to add headers when you invoke a response:
+If you need to set additional or custom headers for your response you can do so also when invoking the response:

 ```php
 return $this['response'](